 Get-Mailbox | Get-MailboxRegionalConfiguration

-Depending on the number of users in the tenant this may take several minutes to process, and some warning messages may be displayed to inform you that you’ve exceed your Throttling Policy budget; this is just a warning and the command will complete.
+Depending on the number of users in the tenant this may take several minutes to process, and some warning messages may be displayed to inform you that you’ve exceeded your Throttling Policy budget; this is just a warning and the command will complete.
 Once these settings changes have been made users will not have to make these choices at first login, or at any subsequent login.
 Users will still have the option to manually change them through their Options panel at any time.
 Simple!

 Users created after running this command will still get asked to choose; so it’s probably a good idea to run this every time you create a new batch of users to ensure the new users are set correctly.